 Anti-CD20 monoclonal antibodies are often combined with venetoclax, ibrutinib, acalabrutinib, or chemotherapy regimens.
 The three monoclonal antibodies typically used include rituximab, obinutuzumab, and ofatumumab.[6,7,8,9]

-Ibrutinib is a selective irreversible inhibitor of Bruton's tyrosine kinase, a signaling molecule located upstream in the B-cell receptor-signaling cascade.
+Ibrutinib is a selective irreversible inhibitor of Bruton tyrosine kinase, a signaling molecule located upstream in the B-cell receptor-signaling cascade.

-The same regimens considered for first-line therapy can be applied subsequently in a sequential fashion.
+The same regimens considered for first-line therapy for patients with chronic lymphocytic leukemia (CLL) can be readministered in a sequential fashion.
 These regimens are described in more detail under first-line therapy.
 (Refer to the Symptomatic or Progressive CLL Treatment section of this summary for more information.)

 Similarly, in a trial reported in abstract form, ibrutinib and acalabrutinib showed similar efficacy and safety after previous therapy with venetoclax.
 Sequencing these novel agents showed efficacy in the relapsed/refractory setting.